deekshatmanhotra/Admin-Portal/README.md

 ### Key Features:
 - **User-Friendly Interface:** Designed with HTML and CSS to ensure an intuitive and visually appealing user experience.
 - **Dynamic Functionality:** Implemented using Java and JSP to enable dynamic content generation and seamless interaction.
-- **Database Integration:** Utilizes SQL for database management, ensuring data storage, retrieval, and manipulation functionalities.
+- **Database Integration:** Utilizes MySQL for database management, ensuring data storage, retrieval, and manipulation functionalities.

 ### Project Structure:
 - **HTML & CSS:** Contains the front-end components responsible for the visual layout and styling of the portal.